padok-team/terraform-aws-start-stop-scheduler/README.md

 - **AutoscalingGroups**: it suspends the ASG and terminates its instances.
 At the start, it resumes the ASG, which launches new instances by itself.
 - RDS: support simple RDS DB instance.
 Run the function stop and start on them.
+- ECS: scaling of ECS services to 0
 - ~~EC2 instances~~: maybe

 The lambda function is _idempotent_, so you can launch it on an already stopped/started resource without any risks!
 It simplifies your job when planning with crons.